tarsius/paren-face/README.md

 By default only parentheses are dimmed, customize option `paren-face-regexp` if you also want to dim brackets or braces.
-If you want to use a differnt regexp in different major-modes, then use a the mode hook to set the buffer local value.
+If you want to use a different regexp in different major-modes, then use a the mode hook to set the buffer local value.

 ## History